kwb332/capstone/README.md

 **Author**
 Kwame Apraku
 #### Executive summary
-The business objective is to analyze the dataset of health data and its features to determine what features can be use to create the most optimal prediction model for predicting how long a person will live.
-In addition to determining the most critical features, the business objective is to determine what model performs the best in the prediction based on training time and accuracy score.
+The business objective is to analyze the dataset of health data and its features to determine what features can be used to create the most optimal prediction model for predicting how long a person will live.
+In addition to determining the most critical features, the business objective is to determine what model performs the best in the prediction based on training time and R2 score.
 #### Rationale
 This question is important because longevity is important.
 Finding out the best set of features that will promote longevity and making lifestyle adjustments to correct dangers to ones health are very important.